 Fancy Granny Squares

 Would you like to take your granny square pattern to the next level?
-Once you've mastered the basic granny square, these unique patterns will help you expand your crochet skills.
+Once you've mastered the basic square, these unique patterns will help you expand your crochet skills.

 Two Color Swirl Granny Square Video Tutorial